bihor/fp_masterquiz/Documentation/Configuration/Index.rst

-pointsMode=1: negative points will be set to 0 points. pointsMode=3: like pointsMode=1, but when not all correct answers are selected, the participant will get 0 points for the whole question instead of x/y points.
+pointsMode=1: negative points will be set to 0 points. pointsMode=3: like pointsMode=1, but when not all correct answers are selected, the participant will get 0 points for the whole question instead of x/y points. pointsMode=4: like pointsMode=3, but when all answers are answered correct, only 1 point will be given, else 0.

 .. _joker: